vishal2505/smart-ats-rag-assistant/README.md

 5. Click "Analyze Resume" to get detailed feedback
 6. Use additional features like cover letter generation

+### MCQ Generator - Psychometric Test (For Recruiters)
+1. Navigate to the "MCQ Generator" page
+2. Select your preferred AI model from the sidebar
+3. Enter the job title and job description
+4. Configure test parameters:
+   - Number of questions (5-20)
+   - Question types (Technical, Behavioral, Situational)
+   - Difficulty level (Easy, Medium, Hard)
+5. Click "Generate MCQ Test" to create customized questions
+6. Review questions and modify if needed
+7. Take the test or export for candidate assessment
+8. View detailed results with explanations and scoring

+### Resume Ranking System (For Hiring Companies)
+1. Navigate to the "Resume Ranking" page
+2. Enter the job description in the text area
+3. Upload multiple resume files (PDF format)
+4. Choose ranking method from three tabs:
+   - **TF-IDF**: Traditional keyword-based ranking
+   - **Sentence Transformers**: Semantic similarity ranking
+   - **LLM-Based**: AI-powered evaluation with explanations
+5. View ranked results with scores and detailed analysis
+6. Export rankings for hiring decisions

 ### FAQ Assistant
 1. Navigate to the "FAQ Assistant" page
 2. Configure your AI model and retrieval settings in the sidebar